chainer/chainer/docs/source/chainerx/tutorial/index.rst

 The integer on the right-hand-side shows the device index.
 Together, they uniquely identify a physical device on which an array is allocated.

-If you do not want to specify the device each time you create an array, it is possible to change the default device using :func:`chainerx.using_device`.
+If you do not want to specify the device each time you create an array, it is possible to change the default device with :func:`chainerx.using_device`.

 .. code-block:: python